Japan Rail Times

 Take a 2.5-hour ride on the Limited Express Azusa (特急あずさ) from Shinjuku Station to Matsumoto Station, then follow the directions from Matsumoto Station.
 The Limited Express Azusa between Shinjukju and Matsumoto is covered by the JR EAST PASS (Nagano, Niigata area).
 Fun fact: the Limited Express Azusa got its name from the Azusa River, which runs through Kamikochi.

-Alternatively, there are also direct 5-hour or overnight buses from Shinjuku Station to Kamikochi, for which a one-way ticket costs ¥ 6,600–10,400/adult depending on the date of travel.
+Alternatively, there are also direct 5-hour or overnight buses from Shinjuku Station to Kamikochi.

 JR EAST PASS (Nagano, Niigata area)